vydang02/Regression-Analysis-Portfolio/Housing-Market-Analysis/HousingAnalysis.md

     ## Multiple R-squared:  0.5654, Adjusted R-squared:  0.561
     ## F-statistic: 128.3 on 3 and 296 DF,  p-value: < 2.2e-16

+**Model Results**:
+- R² = 0.565, explaining 56.5% of income variation
+- Significant generational baseline differences (p < 0.001)
+- Positive education effects within each generation
+- Non-significant interaction term (p = 0.664)

+### Diagnostic Analysis
+To assess model validity, I conducted comprehensive diagnostic testing:

 ``` r
 plot(edu_model)
 ```

 ![](unnamed-chunk-7-1.png)![](unnamed-chunk-7-2.png)![](unnamed-chunk-7-3.png)![](unnamed-chunk-7-4.png)

-2. (3 pts) Discuss your findings in (a).
-Do the assumptions of the stronger linear model seem reasonable?
+#### Key Diagnostic Findings:

-- Linearity: The Residuals vs Fitted plot points to potential non-linearity or differing relationships within subsets of data, particularly between Millenials and non-Millenials.
+- **Linearity:** The Residuals vs Fitted plot points to potential non-linearity or differing relationships within subsets of data, particularly between Millenials and non-Millenials.

-- Normality: Points fall roughly along a straight line on the normal Q-Q plot, suggesting that residuals are normally distributed
+- **Normality:** Points fall roughly along a straight line on the normal Q-Q plot, suggesting that residuals are normally distributed

-- Homoscedasticity: The Scale-Location plot indicates issues with constant variance (heteroscedasticity), showing two clusters of data points
+- **Homoscedasticity:** The Scale-Location plot indicates issues with constant variance (heteroscedasticity), showing two clusters of data points

-- Influential Points: The Residuals vs Leverage plot does not indicate significant issues with influential points.
+- **Influential Points:** The Residuals vs Leverage plot does not indicate significant issues with influential points.

+### Model Limitations and Considerations

 Based on this, the assumptions of the stronger linear model may not hold true in this case.

+Based on diagnostic analysis:
+- The assumptions of the classical linear model are partially violated
+- Heteroscedasticity may affect the precision of standard errors
+- Despite limitations, the model provides valuable insights into generational differences

+## Practical Applications: Income Prediction

+### Confidence Intervals for Expected Income
-3. (3 pts) Construct an appropriate 95% interval for expected income for the population of Millenial residents in the rural area with 8 years of education.
-Regardless of your answer in (b), you may assume that the stronger linear model holds when forming this interval.
+I developed a 95% confidence interval for expected income of Millennials with 8 years of education assuming the stronger linear model holds:

 ``` r
 new_data <- data.frame(